-Fortunately, if you’re constantly waking up in the middle of the night drenched in sweat, there are things you can do to protect yourself (and your bedding) from night sweats.
+Fortunately, there are some techniques you can use to protect yourself (and your bedding) from night sweats.

-Keep reading to find out why you’re breaking a sweat in your sleep, and what to do to put a stop to the moisture.
+Read on to find out why you’re breaking a sweat in your sleep (and what to do to put a stop to it).

 6 Reasons You’re Waking up Sweaty